Image via Pexels

 If you want to build a house, you’ll need to start by going brick by brick.
 The same is true of a technology stack.
 Your developers need to start by writing line by line, code by code in order to create something truly worthwhile.
 While it’s easy to create a clear plan for a building since the process has a clear start and an end, this isn’t as clear in the tech space.

 The tech world is always changing.
 What worked today isn’t guaranteed to keep working tomorrow.
 That’s why you need agile, ready-for-anything development that can adapt to new technology quickly.
 You can’t predict what these changes will be, but you can make a plan for creating something that’s scalable.
-That way, you can build upwards without worrying about your technology becoming obsolete or outdated.
+That way, you can build upward without worrying about your technology becoming obsolete or outdated.

 1. Choosing the right tech stack.